 Never Give Up on Your Writing

-Hey there, writers and muse daters!
-Today I am really excited to Barbara Pattee, who has an amazing message for us about never giving up.
+Today, I am really to feature Barbara Pattee, who has an amazing message about never giving up.
 Barbara is writing a romance novel, but one that dabbles a little in crime.

 “I like romance that is a little more than ‘boy meets girl,’ or ‘girl meets boy,’ where everything ends happily ever after,” Barbara said.